 Dryer sheets have many more usages than keeping your laundry soft.
 Have some stubborn dirt on your pots and pans?
 Leave a non-woven polyester dryer sheet in a pan, filled with hot water, overnight to help soften the leftover food.
 In the morning, use the dryer sheet to wipe away the lifted dirt.

-Dryer sheets can also be substituted for dusting cloths to clean television and computer screens.
+Another household cleaning hack is that dryer sheets can also be substituted for dusting cloths to clean television and computer screens.
 The silicon coating on the dyer sheets will reduce static while picking up all of the dust particles, leaving your screens fingerprint and dust free!